gculea/gcp_instance_terraform/README.md

 Terraform: Ensure that you have Terraform installed.
 You can find installation instructions [[here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)].

 Service Account Key: The xxxxx.json file contains the credentials of the service account used to deploy the resources.
 Ensure you have the correct permissions set for this service account.
-Add your into a local file your Service Account Key json file.
+Add your into a local file your Compute Engine service account Key json file.

 SSH Key: This script uses the SSH key located at ~/.ssh/id_rsa.pub.
 Ensure that the private key associated with this public key is available on the system from which you will connect to the VMs.